Seemspyo/ngx-smooth-scroll/README.md

 <a name="purpose">

 ## Purpose
 Javascript Browser APIs has `scrollTo` and `scrollIntoView` method.
-Which allows us to manipulate browser native scroll behavior easily.
+Which allow us to manipulate browser native scroll behavior easily.
 But some browser does not supports `behavior: 'smooth'` option.
 Thus, this methods doesn't have options for duration nor timing-function.
 And we have to seek for workaround to know when this behavior going to ends.
-This package is configurable, compatible, easy to use, and uses `rxjs.Observable` to notify the subscribers when behavior ends.
+This package is configurable, compatible, support timing function(even cubic-bezier function) and use `rxjs.Observable` to notify the subscribers when behavior ends.

 <a name="installation">